NVIDIA/cuda-quantum/docs/sphinx/using/install/local_installation.rst

 .. note::

   To use GPU-accelerated backends, you will need to install the necessary CUDA runtime libraries.
   For more information see the corresponding section on :ref:`Additional CUDA Tools <cuda-dependencies-prebuilt-binaries>`.

 The installation ensures that the necessary environment variables for using the CUDA-Q toolchain are set upon login for all POSIX shells.
 Confirm that the `nvq++` command is found.
-If it is not, please make sure to set the environment variables defined by the `set_env.sh` script in the CUDA-Q installation folder (usually `/opt/nvidia/cudaq`).
+If it is not, please make sure to set the environment variables defined by the `set_env.sh` script in the CUDA-Q installation folder (usually `/usr/local/cudaq` or `/opt/nvidia/cudaq`).

 If an MPI installation is available in the directory defined by `MPI_PATH`, the installer automatically enables MPI support in CUDA-Q.